Ironman Curling Rules

 - Free guard zone is in effect (Click here for a Free Guard Zone explanation and some basic rules of curling.)

 - Snow plowing is allowed (unlike rule #4 under Sweeping in the Free Guard Zone link above), and may be necessary during heavy snow fall, however you are not allowed to leave the snow you have accumulated while snow plowing in front of the rock to help stop it.
-This would be similar to touching, or in curling terms, burning a rock as you are changing the path of the rock by allowing something to contact it (your snow pile).
+This would be similar to touching, or in curling terms, burning a rock as you are changing the natural path of the rock by allowing something to contact it (your snow pile).
 Please always clean the snow/debris away from the path of the rock when sweeping, shoveling or snow plowing.

 - Some people are new to curling or not aware of our rules, so please remind them and their skip and if needed you can also speak to an organizer for assistance.